limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Enumerating Password Hashes

-Using the same technique against `/reports`, I was able to enumerate four password digest or hash.
+Using the same technique against `/reports`, I'm also able to get four password digests or hashes.

 ```
 # curl -s 192.168.30.128/reports/{1..20}.json | jq -jaM